hi-akshat/ai-job-explorer/README.md

 ### Questionnaire

-A post-test questionnaire with Likert-scale questions is included to gather user feedback on:
+A post-test questionnaire with Likert-scale questions was included to gather user feedback on:
 - Navigation ease
 - Visualization effectiveness
 - Information finding